Petra Kvitová: 2025: Comeback from maternity and retirement

 Having not played at all in 2024 due to pregnancy and the birth of her first child, Kvitová announced on 3 February 2025, that she intended to return to competition later that month at the ATX Open in Austin, Texas.
 There, she lost from a set-up against Jodie Burrage in the first round.

-The following month during the Sunshine Double, Kvitová was given wildcards into the main draw at the Indian Wells and Miami Opens.
+The following month during the Sunshine Double, Kvitová was given wildcards into the main draws at the Indian Wells and Miami Open.
 However, she also fell at the first hurdle of both tournaments to Varvara Gracheva and Sofia Kenin, respectively.

 Kvitová then received another wildcard entry into the Madrid Open, but again lost her opening match, this time to Katie Volynets in straight sets in spite of having had a 4–1 lead in the first set.

 Using her protected ranking at her next tournament, the Italian Open, Kvitová finally got her first win since returning from maternity leave by defeating Irina-Camelia Begu in the opening round.
 However, she withdrew before her next match against Ons Jabeur due to a right lower leg injury.

-To close out the clay season, Kvitová used her protected ranking to enter the French Open, for her first appearance at a major since her comeback, but lost in her opening match to Viktorija Golubic despite having won the first set.
+To close out the clay-court season, Kvitová used her protected ranking to enter the French Open, for her first appearance at a major since her comeback, but lost in her opening match to Viktorija Golubic despite having won the first set.

-Opening her grass-court season at the Queen's Club Championships in London, Kvitová once again fell at the opening hurdle despite taking the first set, this time at the hands of Beatriz Haddad Maia.
-On 19 June, she announced her intention to retire from professional tennis after the US Open.
-She was awarded a wildcard into the main-draw at Wimbledon, but lost in the first round to 10th seed Emma Navarro on in straight sets.
+Opening her grass-court season at the Queen's Club Championships in London, Kvitová once again was eliminated in her opening match despite taking the first set, this time at the hands of Beatriz Haddad Maia.
+Two days later, on 19 June, she announced her intention to retire from professional tennis after the US Open later in the summer.

+As a wildcard entrant at Wimbledon, Kvitová drew 10th seed Emma Navarro in the first round, and lost her final match on grass in straight sets.

-Kvitová played her final professional match at the US Open, losing to Diane Parry in the first round.
+Kvitová played her final professional match at the US Open, losing to Diane Parry in the first round, managing to win just one game in the 52-minute encounter.